martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 and {{Section 7.5 of DAP}}),
 the client might rely on an understanding of that mechanism to model privacy loss.
-However, such privacy loss might be based on an assumption that the client contributes just one report.
+However, without finer controls, clients need to attribute a fixed privacy loss to each report.
-A complete model needs to consider the contributions of multiple reports.
+Consequently, the client needs to limit the number of reports it generates.

-A privacy budgeting system
-provides additional flexibility.
+A budget ensures that the total privacy loss can be bounded while providing more flexibility in how reports are constructed.
-Privacy loss associated with any task
+Privacy loss associated with any report
 (or information release)
+can be adjusted.
-can be adjusted to control the amount of noise that is added.
+Importantly, the amount of noise added to aggregates is based on the expended budget.
+In general,
+spending more privacy budget means that less noise is needed to maintain the same level of privacy;
+conversely, spending less budget means more noise.

 A budget might be specified in terms of a metric
 (like the epsilon parameter in (ε, δ)-differential privacy) that is expended with each information release.

-In one version of that model,
-a client is responsible for the management of any privacy budget.
-Each report represents a logical information release, contingent on being sent for aggregation by aggregators that are trusted to apply an appropriate differential privacy mechanism with the appropriate level of noise.
+For example, for an overall budget of ε=10 might be split four ways: (0.5, 1.5, 2, 6).
+Noise might then be added,
+drawing from a distribution
+with a width inversely proportional to the budget spent;
+that is, a distribution with a standard deviation proportional to 2, 2/3, 1/2, and 1/6 respectively.

+This extension gives clients the ability to manage privacy budget expenditure.
+By binding the amount of budget spent to each report, the client can transfer responsibility for applying differential privacy to the aggregation service.
+The addition of noise by the aggregation service can ensure a better trade-off between the amount of added noise and privacy parameters.

 ## Privacy Budget Report Extension Format